Timothy Busfield: Personal life

-Busfield was married to actress and director Radha Delamarter before divorcing in 1986.
-The couple had a son, Willy.
-In 1988 he married fashion designer Jennifer Merwin, with whom he had children Daisy and Samuel.
-They filed for divorce in 2007.
+Busfield’s first marriage was to actress and director Radha Delamarter, with whom he has a son, Willy.
+The couple divorced in 1986.
+In 1988, he married fashion designer Jennifer Merwin, with whom he has two children, Daisy and Samuel.
+He and Merwin filed for divorce in 2007.

-A representative for Busfield said in January 2013 that Busfield had become engaged to actress Melissa Gilbert over the holiday season.
-They were married April 24, 2013, in a private ceremony at San Ysidro Ranch in Santa Barbara, California.
-Busfield and Gilbert resided in Howell, Michigan, from 2013 to 2018 but moved to New York City late in 2018.
-During the 2016–17 academic year, Busfield served as an artist in residence at Michigan State University.
+In January 2013, a Busfield representative announced that Busfield had become engaged to actress Melissa Gilbert during the holiday season; they were married on April 24, 2013, in a private ceremony at San Ysidro Ranch in Santa Barbara, California.
+Busfield and Gilbert resided in Howell, Michigan, from 2013 to 2018, and Busfield was an artist in residence at Michigan State University during the 2016–17 academic year.
+The couple moved to New York City in late 2018.